 If all this has you intrigued, check out this cool little video on the formation of Lake Toba.

-Tracing the history and establishment of Samosir as a tourist centre is a long story.
+Tracing the history and establishment of Samosir as a tourist hotspot is a long story.

 To summarise: the resort town of Parapat (the main point for catching ferries across to Tuktuk) was established during the Dutch Colonisation Period, some time in the first half of the 1900s.